 Second Water Trail is a 11.3 mile moderately trafficked loop trail located near Tortilla Flat, Arizona that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 This trail is really cool especially in January when there is water in the creek.
 We took this to Battleship Mountain and climb it.
 It turned out to be one of the best hikes in the area in my opinion.
 Great views of Box canyon and weavers needle from top.
 Love!